Managing IT: the why, the what and the how

 - Access to the module study materials via the module website

-- Two externally published books – one printed, one online
+- Two externally published books – one printed and online, one online